Pro Kabaddi League (PKL) 2025 is all set to begin, marking the 12th exciting season of the league.

 Since 2014, a total of eight different teams have won the PKL title:

-In the 2024 season (Season 11), Haryana Steelers won their first-ever championship by defeating Patna Pirates.
+In 2024 season (Season 11), Haryana Steelers won their first-ever championship by defeating Patna Pirates.

 PKL follows a league + playoffs format.
 In the league stage, 12 teams compete in a double round-robin, where each team plays every other team twice, totaling 132 matches (22 matches per team).